samtupy/nvgt/readme.md

 * multithreading primatives; Make your game run faster using multiple threads, including related mutual exclusion/locking primatives like mutexes and events.
 * ever expanding plugin system; Be free of the Angelscript sandbox and code whatever extensions to your game you want in c++ or another language.
 * subscripting; Add downloadable levels to your games or make them more dynamic with NVGT's ability to execute Angelscript code from within Angelscript code like the javascript or python eval function.
-* cross platform; Release your games for MacOS and Linux!
+* cross platform; Release your games for macOS and Linux!
-* 64 bit; Your old BGT projects can now utalize all system resources.
+* 64-bit; Your old BGT projects can now utalize all system resources.
 * 3d pathfinder; Find intellegent paths in 3 dimentions with possibly more in the future.
 * builtin JSON support; Connect your projects to online services using one of the most widely recognised API data exchange languages.
 * https connections; Use ssl to secure your project's access to the web and successfully connect to websites that enforce it.